ajcwebdev/dash-transcripts/incubator-weekly/2024-02-12-2nd-update-on-electrum.md

 ## Chapters

-00:00 - Introduction and Electrum Dash Overview Mikhail introduces himself and provides an overview of the Electrum Dash wallet, its features, and recent development work.
+04:58 - Electrum Dash Overview and PrivateSend Mixing Updates Mikhail introduces himself and provides an overview of the Electrum Dash wallet, its features, and recent development work.

-02:50 - PrivateSend Mixing Updates and Demo
 Mikhail discusses the fixes made to the PrivateSend mixing feature, including upgrading dependencies and libraries.
 He demonstrates the mixing process within the wallet.

 14:35 - Electrum Dash Website Redesign
 The new website designs for Electrum Dash are presented, which include download links, documentation, and frequently asked questions.